| Nana's

 shots, not us.
 All the completed recipes you see on our site are real, and

-are taken in Nana's home.
+were taken in Nana's home.

 How did you make the oven animation on the Front Page?